ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 ## Description

-This screen is used to add a new or edit a existing Article, usually using a Wysiwyg editor.
+This screen is used to add a new article or edit an existing article, usually using a Wysiwyg editor.
 The default editor is TinyMCE but if other editors are installed the default editor may be set to something else for the site as a whole or for individual users.